 13. Pulp Fiction

 Jay Z’s rhyming lyrics and storyline have earned him the nickname “Pulp Fiction.”
-“In My Feelings” was initially about a white man and black lady, but the lyrics were modified for the 1990s.
+“In My Feelings” was initially about a white man and a black lady, but the lyrics were modified for the 1990s.
 The song’s aggressive, hazardous content made it popular.

 Jay Z’s strong voice earned him the nickname “Izzo.”
 Multiple platinum albums and MTV awards have made him a successful rapper.
 On September 25, he’ll release “Magna Carta Holy Grail.”
 Some claim Izzo’s aggressive attitude made him a successful rapper and singer.
 Others say it’s his powerful voice and lyrics.